golang/go/src/cmd/compile/README.md

 Several optimization passes are performed on the IR representation: dead code elimination, (early) devirtualization, function call inlining, and escape analysis.

+The early dead code elimination pass is integrated into the unified IR writer phase.

 ### 5. Walk